NREL/mappymatch/docs/source/index.rst

    reference/index

-Yet Another Map Matcher (YAMM) is a pure-python package developed by the National Renewable Energy Laboratory that maintains a collection of map matching algorithms and wrappers.
+MapPyMatch is a pure-python package developed by the National Renewable Energy Laboratory that maintains a collection of map matching algorithms and wrappers.
 The package was designed for ease of use and portabilty across platforms.

 Installation
 ------------